 Covidien Hernia Mesh Lawsuit

-Federal litigation alleging Covidien's polyester hernia mesh products—including Parietex Composite and ProGrip self-gripping mesh—caused serious complications including chronic pain, mesh migration, adhesions, infections, and hernia recurrence requiring additional surgeries.
+Federal litigation alleging Covidien's polyester hernia mesh products, including Parietex Composite, ProGrip self-gripping mesh, and Symbotex Composite, caused serious complications including chronic pain, mesh migration, adhesions, infections, and hernia recurrence requiring additional surgeries.
+On August 4, 2026, the first federal bellwether trial ended in an $88 million jury verdict against Covidien.

 Key Takeaways